RazvanRanca/Puzzles/miniJS - Brainfuck Interpreter/README.md

 **miniJs** is an ultra-minimalistic subset of JavaScript.
 Specifically it contains strings, ints, basic arithmetic and equality operators, if and while statements and character input/output.

 **sort.not** To give you an idea of the puzzle-like nature of using miniJS, a basic sorting algorithm is implemented here.
+One of the big issues is that since we have no arrays or pointers we have to simulate arrays using strings.
+Of course we don't have any way of comparing strings or directly converting string to integers either, so here it gets interesting.

 **interpreter.not** The interpreter, takes the Brainfuck code and arguments and returns the appropriate result